 Then, we further prove that the accepted application maximization problem of Problem 1 cannot be approximated within any factor unless NP=P. A special case of Problem 1 is considered, where multiple identical applications described in the last paragraph are scheduled.
 The release interval of any two consecutive applications is set to be larger than the deadline so that any two applications will not compete for computation resources on edge servers.
 Assuming that Problem 1 can be approximated within a factor larger than zero, there must exist successful schedule plans for applications in Problem 1.
-These successful schedule plans can also be applied to answer the precedenceconstrained job scheduling problem, which has been proved to be NP-hard.
-Therefore, the accepted application maximization problem of Problem 1 cannot be approximated within any factor unless NP=P.
+These schedule plans for applications in Problem 1.
+These Authorized licensed use limited to: Shanghai Jiaotong University.
+Downloaded on September 23,2023 at 19:01:31 UTC from IEEE Xplore.
+Restrictions apply.